hakuhodo-technologies/scope-rl/docs/documentation/examples/assessments.rst

 This requirement is automatically satisfied when collecting logged dataset by handing ``env`` over the :class:`CreateInput` class.

 In the following examples, we also use a single logged dataset for simplicity.
-For the case of using multiple behavior policies or multiple logged datasets, refer to :doc:`/documentation/ecamples/multiple`.
+For the case of using multiple behavior policies or multiple logged datasets, refer to :doc:`/documentation/examples/multiple`.

 Assessing OPE/OPS results
 ~~~~~~~~~~
-The assessments uses the OPS class.
+The assessments use the OPS class.

 .. code-block:: python